padmesh-hub/Verilog-Digital-Design-Projects/README.md

 Description: Implemented a synchronous D (Data) flip-flop modeled explicitly as a Finite State Machine (FSM) using behavioral Verilog.
 The design utilizes an edge-triggered sequential structure where the output captures the value of the D input at the rising edge of the clock and holds it until the next active clock edge.
 Key Concepts: Edge-triggered state transitions, active-high asynchronous reset logic (posedge rst), two-state sequential modeling (s0 and s1), and a decoupled three-block FSM design pattern (separating state transitions, next-state combinational logic, and output decode logic to maintain strict complementary behavior between q and qbar).
 Verification: Implemented a testbench structure to assert an initial asynchronous reset condition and dynamically toggle the data input relative to the clock edges to confirm deterministic input tracking and stable state retention.

+4. JK Flip-Flop (FSM Approach)
+Description: Implemented a synchronous JK flip-flop modeled explicitly as a Finite State Machine (FSM) using behavioral Verilog.
+This design overcomes the invalid state limitation of a standard SR flip-flop by enabling a deterministic toggle behavior when both execution control inputs are asserted simultaneously.

+Key Concepts: Synchronous active-high reset logic, concatenation-based input bus decoding (i = {j, k}), two-state sequential modeling (s0 and s1), and explicit implementation of the complete state transition matrix (Hold 00, Reset 01, Set 10, and Toggle 11) using a robust multi-block FSM style.

+Verification: Formulated a functional testbench to verify sequential operations across changing state bounds, focusing closely on tracking the active clock edges to validate correct state inversion during continuous toggle conditions.